securosys-com/btc-hsm-broadcaster/readme.md

 * Uses **Securosys HSM** for secure private key storage and signing
 * No private key material leaves the HSM
 * Secure API tokens required for both HSM and transaction broadcasting

----

-## 📄 License

-MIT License — you are free to use, modify, and distribute.